Mounting the sample

 Add the M2 screws.
 Keep inspecting the sample plates and sample to make sure nothing is moving.
 Gently tighten, alternating between the screws, stopping immediately if you see any displacement or rotation of the plates.

-Left) The top sample plates are lain flat on top of the spacers.
+Left) The top sample plates are laid flat on top of the spacers.
 Right) The brass sample mounting screws have been carefully tightened.

 Once the sample mounting screws are fully tightened, the sample plate guides can be removed and the epoxy can be left to cure for 24 hours.
 To check that the epoxy has completely cured, it is useful to keep the container the two parts were mixed in to test the hardness, using the tip of a tweezer.
 If you need to heat the epoxy to cure it, keep the temperature below 90℃ and short the drive wires, so that large thermal voltages are not generated in the piezoelectric stacks, which could damage them and break the sample.